daattali/beautiful-jekyll/course.md

 #### Pricing

 $49 USD.
-Payment will be via PayPal (you can also checkout with your credit card without an account) or EMT as another option if you are in Canada.
+Payment is via PayPal (you can also checkout with your credit card without an account) or EMT as another option if you are in Canada.
+Just shoot me an email - simplehomemom@gmail.com

 <div id="smart-button-container">
       <div style="text-align: center;">